hamzaelouiaazzani/My_Assignements_for_-Coursera_Certifications/DeepLearning.AI TensorFlow Developer Professional Certificate/README.md

 # DeepLearning.AI TensorFlow Developer Professional Certificate

-Welcome to the README for my submission to the "DeepLearning.AI TensorFlow Developer Professional Certificate"!
+Welcome to the README of my submission to the "DeepLearning.AI TensorFlow Developer Professional Certificate"!
 This certification, offered by DeepLearning.AI and instructed by Laurence Moroney, provides a comprehensive understanding of TensorFlow for building machine learning and deep learning applications.

 ## Overview